What Does a Massage Therapist Do?

 On the job, massage therapists:

 Massage therapists have their pick from all different types of work settings and career paths.
-While approximately 60 percent of massage therapists run their own shop, you may find work in the following places:
+While approximately 60% of massage therapists run their own shop, you may find work in the following places:

 Or, you could choose to go to your clients and travel to homes and offices.
-The type of massage you perform or specialize in will also dictate your career trajectory.
-For example, if you’re trained specifically in sports injuries, jobs at a gym or athletic center will fit your background.
+The type of massage you perform or specialize in will also dictate your career trajectory as well as your earnings and benefits.
+For example, if you’re trained specifically in sports injuries, jobs at a gym or athletic center will fit your background, and you’ll be paid and possibly receive benefits through your employer.
+Self-employed massage therapists will need to cover their own benefits and can regulate their earnings based upon work they choose to take on.

 Most massage therapists are well-versed in several modalities (i.e. sports or deep tissue massage) casting a larger net for job opportunities.